crownloyal/spelling-bee/README.md

 == Available commands ==
 .new
 Starts a new game with scores reset
+This is especially useful if RNG decides to give you no vowels

 .scores
 Returns the player name and highest score (in-memory only)